impactbyte-learn/code-react-redux/README.md

-# Code React with State Management (Context, Redux, MobX)
+# Code React with Redux

 Example of React app with popular state management solution such as official Context API, Redux, MobX, and others.